buruzaemon/natto-py/README.rst

 What is natto-py?
 -----------------
-natto combines the Python_ programming language with MeCab_, the part-of-speech and morphological analyzer for the Japanese language.
+natto-py combines the Python_ programming language with MeCab_, the part-of-speech and morphological analyzer for the Japanese language.

 You can learn more about `natto-py at Bitbucket`_.